SondreHauk/TTK4145-Sanntid/source/localElevator/fsm/README.md

 - If the obstruction is removed before the timeout, the elevator resumes normal operation.

 ## Timers Used
-- **DoorTimer**: Keeps track of door opening duration.
+- **doorTimer**: Keeps track of door opening duration.
-- **ObstructionTimer**: Monitors persistent obstructions and clears hall orders if exceeded.
+- **obstructionTimer**: Monitors persistent obstructions and clears hall orders if exceeded.
-- **HeartbeatTimer**: Periodically updates the elevator state to the system.
+- **heartbeatTimer**: Periodically updates the elevator state to the system.